‘We feel optimistic’: Hancock Acres residents on possible solution to flooding

 “Definitely appreciate the county listening to our concerns,” said Liana Pauli, Hancock Acres resident.

-Thursday evening five residents met with county leaders including commissioners Michael O’Donnell and Jim Howell, who says the conditions for some, are horrible.
+Thursday evening, five residents met with county leaders including commissioners Michael O’Donnell and Jim Howell.
+Howell says the conditions for some are horrible.

-“Devastating, its been devastating for these homeowners that are dealing with the huge amounts of water coming in,” said Commissioner Jim Howell, Sedgwick County.
+“Devastating, it’s been devastating for these homeowners that are dealing with the huge amounts of water coming in,” said Howell.

 The group looked at a de-watering system model to get an idea of how it would work in Hancock Acres.
 It would require an improvement district with designated people to manage the pump and a study on the area.